GeneralYouri/project-euler/src/47/README.md

   But they also have to be divided across three numbers, and I'm unsure how to do this.
 - For 4 numbers with 4 distinct prime factors things get even more tricky.
   I don't think my logic holds up regarding the requirement of 2 different prime factors (this would give 10 distinct prime factors divided over 4 numbers).

+We can reverse our search by generating a small number of primes, and then marking every combination of exactly 4 unique ones up to some limit.